bcgov/digital_marketplace/README.md

 Then, visit the URL logged to your terminal to view the now locally-running web application.

-You can stop (and wipe) the local PostgreSQL server by running `docker-compose down`.
+You can stop the local PostgreSQL container server by running `docker-compose down`.

 ### NPM Scripts